jonathan-fielding/api.browserfeatures.io/README.md

 Get a list of the latest stable browsers

-### /v1/browser/stable

-Get a list of the latest stable browsers

 ## Licences

 The data and code for this project are under a seperate licence due to the data coming from caniuse.com.